Google Calendar is the obvious choice for many small businesses, but is it the best solution to handle the scheduling demands of your business?

 One of the biggest shortfalls of Google Calendar as a business solution is that it doesn’t allow your existing and potential customers to get a clear, on-demand view of when you’re available, or what products and services that you offer.

-As we become more and more connected, the vast majority of customers note that they prefer to book online (vs. making an appointment on the phone or via text message), with more than 35% stating that they want to book an appointment outside of business hours.
+As we become more and more connected, the vast majority of customers note that they prefer to book online (vs. making an appointment on the phone or via text message), and actually want to book an appointment outside of business hours, simply because they’re typically working or otherwise busy during your business hours.

 If you’ve got a basic website, and have set up a public Google Calendar where your new and existing clients can view your availability, the process of “booking online” probably looks something like this:

-- It’s midnight and you’re in bed, but a potential customer navigates to your website and finds a link to your Google Calendar
+- It’s midnight and you’re in bed, but a potential customer navigates to your website and finds a link to your Google Calendar, linked to your Google Account.

 - This potential customer reviews your schedule and wants to book a service with you.
 However, the user only requests half an hour of service time vs. the hour and a half that the service actually lasts (including prep time).